jamiecarter7/mentalblockgaming/src/content/blog/the-playtesting-bible-a-guide-for-game-developers.md

 Playtesters sit through not only the disorientating parts of a game but also the boring parts.
 Sections of the game that are deemed uninteresting, overly punishing, or unrewarding are tweaked until a solution to these problems can be found.
 We’ve even seen players find completely unintentional alternate solutions to some of our puzzles!
 Finally, playtesters can also play with a game’s mechanics to ensure that it is balanced.
 By taking data from a large pool of playtests, a dominant strategy can be uncovered which can then be brought into line, allowing other strategies to emerge alongside it.

 ![Playtesting LoL](/blog/posts/playtesting-bible-a-guide-for-game-developers/playtesting-lol.jpg)
-_<span class="text-center block mt-3">The champions with the highest win rate in League of Legends today.</span>_
+_The champions with the highest win rate in League of Legends today._

 It is worth mentioning that the most important part of playtesting is timeliness.
 Late playtesting data is as good as no playtesting data, because it means that the appropriate changes can’t be made to the game before release.
 The most common type of late playtesting comes in the form of reviews.
 Critics will say what is good and bad about your game, but by this point it is normally too late to act on the advice given.
 Organise your playtests early to ensure that your development team has enough time to analyse the data taken from tests and use it to improve gameplay.

 On this note, I will stress that it is never too early to start playtesting.
 As soon as you have a functioning prototype, you can begin testing and seeing what works and what doesn’t.
 This can save a great deal of company time and money.
 As parts of your game are being introduced, playtest each one: each feature, each level, each character.
 It doesn’t matter if it’s the full playing experience just yet, as you’ll be testing that later as well.

-Take, for example, The Sims.
-Will Wright originally envisaged The Sims as an architecture simulator, where the core gameplay revolved around building houses.
+Take, for example, _The Sims_.
+Will Wright originally envisaged _The Sims_ as an architecture simulator, where the core gameplay revolved around building houses.
 The actual sims were simply there to assess your building when construction was complete.
-However, Maxis observed that players were really longing to see people living inside their newly-furnished homes, and thus The Sims became what it is today, the best-selling PC game in history.
+However, Maxis observed that players were really longing to see people living inside their newly-furnished homes, and thus _The Sims_ became what it is today, the best-selling PC game in history.

 ![The Sims](/blog/posts/playtesting-bible-a-guide-for-game-developers/the-sims.jpg)
-_<span class="text-center block mt-3">The Sims (2000) changed from an architecture simulator to a life simulator during development.</span>_
+_The Sims (2000) changed from an architecture simulator to a life simulator during development._

 It might frighten you as a developer to put your work out there, subject to scrutiny when in such a primitive state, but you needn’t be worried.
 It might not be finished, but this allows your team to see which areas of the game resonate best with the players.
 Your design team can then expand on these areas and develop them into core gameplay features.
 A playtest won’t give you all the answers, but it will certainly point you in the right direction, and it’s much easier to change direction after five paces than after five miles.

 ![no image](/blog/posts/noimage.png)
-_<span class="text-center block mt-3">Playtests allow you to catch problems early, saving time and money in the long-run.</span>_
+_Playtests allow you to catch problems early, saving time and money in the long-run._

 ## How should playtesting be carried out?